moj-analytical-services/rpackage_training/README.md

 - **README** - A file or files that covers how to install the package and a guide for first time users.

-Some packages may have [other components](https://r-pkgs.org/misc.html), a few common ones that you may want to use are listed below:
+Some packages may have [other components (R Packages book)](https://r-pkgs.org/misc.html), a few common ones that you may want to use are listed below:

 * **inst/** - A folder for "other files" e.g. markdown templates.
 * **data/** - A folder for data (**nothing sensitive!**) in .rda format that are available as part of the package e.g. for demonstrating functionality.
 Each data set should be documented in a similar way to functions.